OfficeForProductSafetyAndStandards/product-safety-database/README.md

 We're using ERB as our HTML templating language, ES6 JavaScript and [Sass](https://sass-lang.com/) for styling.

-We're using [Sidekiq](https://github.com/sidekiq/sidekiq) as our background processor to do things like send emails and handle attachments.
+We're using [Sidekiq](https://github.com/sidekiq/sidekiq) as our background processor to do things like send emails and handle attachments, and [Imagemagick](https://imagemagick.org/) for thumbnailing.

-We're processing attachments using our [antivirus API](https://github.com/OfficeForProductSafetyAndStandards/antivirus) for antivirus checking and [Imagemagick](https://imagemagick.org/) for thumbnailing.

 ## Getting started